Nether Makerfield 3057.7.20

 The whistle shrilled and had Jeb and Roddy running like fury.
 They met Isolde staggering back down the path with the whistle in her mouth.
 Her clothes were torn and bloody, her hair was in a tangle and her face was battered.
 She fell to the ground just as they reached her but immediately pulled herself to her feet and carried on.

-“What’s happened?”
-Jeb cried as he ran to keep up.
+‘What’s happened?’
+Jeb cried as he ran alongside, his arms desperate to hold her.

 When they reached the carriage Isolde clambered inside while Roddy and Jeb leapt up top.
 Roddy groped about under the seat for the crossbow as Jeb whipped up the horses.
 Hopefully whoever had attacked Miss Iz wouldn’t be able to catch them but if they did Roddy wanted an argument in his hands.